3 Reasons To Prioritize Blogs Before Social Media In Your Business

 Now, I don’t teach on SEO because I believe that blog content in your business should be done for more reasons than just that, but what I will say is that the more consistent you are in publishing fresh content (aka new blogs) to your website, the more favored you will become in the eyes of Google and the higher you can start to populate in search.

-(If you want to learn more of the ins and outs of SEO, I encourage you to follow my go-to SEO gals, The Duo Collective.)
+(If you want to learn more of the ins and outs of SEO, I encourage you to follow my go-to SEO gal, Mariah Magazine.)

 Now, back to those three reasons ⬇️